BSski/books-api/README.md

 ## General Information
-This is a project that was an old recruitment task of mine.
-I fixed points mentioned in the feedback and added dockerization and a CI/CD pipeline.
+This is a project that was a previous recruitment task of mine.
+I fixed the points mentioned in the feedback and added dockerization, a CI/CD pipeline on SemaphoreCI, gunicorn, and changed hosting from pythonanywhere to heroku.
 The project is a books API.
 It provides a feature to upload books from Google Books API to the database, and browse them, either with filters or without them.

 ## 🛠️ Technologies Used
 - Django 4.0.3
 - Django REST Framework 3.13.1
-- PostgreSQL
+- PostgreSQL 14.2
 - Gunicorn 20.1.0
 - Docker
 - SemaphoreCI